Image Processing Projects

 4. Snapchat Filters

 Ever used Snapchat?
 In a nutshell, it is a popular messaging app that majorly focuses on photos and video sharing.
 This app offers various filters that allow users to create funny and theme-specific photos.
 These filters use the point face detection algorithms (for example, Haar-like feature) to structure out the important facial landmarks from the image and apply the custom filters or effects on them.
+This is one of the simple image processing projects yet an exciting one.

 You can take up the algorithm for points face detection and apply your work to them.
 This project will have the tech stack of Numpy, OpenCV, pillow and if you want to implement your own facial landmarks algorithm, then you can try that with the dlib library for Python.